To Europe's relief, France's Macron wins but far-right gains

 Italian Premier Mario Draghi called Macron’s victory “splendid news for all of Europe” and a boost to the EU “being a protagonist in the greatest challenges of our times, starting with the war in Ukraine.”

-Macron won with 58.5% of the vote to Le Pen’s 41.5% — significantly closer than when they first faced off in 2017.
+With nearly all votes counted, Macron led 58% to 42% for Le Pen — significantly closer than when they first faced off in 2017.

 Macron is the first French president in 20 years to win reelection, since incumbent Jacques Chirac trounced Le Pen’s father in 2002.